Farbfetzen/Minefields/README.md

 ## Info

-Written in Python 3 using PyGame.
-All graphics made by me using [Pyxel Edit](http://pyxeledit.com).
-The font used is the standard pygame font.
 This project is licensed under the MIT license.
 See LICENSE.txt for details.
+All graphics made by me using [Pyxel Edit](http://pyxeledit.com).
+The font freesansbold.ttf which comes with pygame is licensed under the GNU GPLv3 with a font exception.